 1. Jubilant Infrastructure Limited (‘JIL)

 JIL, the wholly-owned subsidiary of the Company has developed a sector specific Special Economic Zone (‘SEZ) for chemicals in Gujarat with the best in class infrastructure facilities and utility plants like boiler, e_uent treatment, incinerator, roads and DM water.
+During the year a capax has been approved to put up a captive power plant of 10MW with 98TPH high pressure boiler.
+It will facilitate to meet out the requirement of steam & power at optimised cost.
 The Company has three units in the SEZ.
 The finished products of Unit-1 and Unit-2 are fully backward integrated and are using innovative technologies developed in-house.
 Unit-4 has become operational in August, 2019 with the world class manufacturing facilities.

 The global scale plants of Vitamin B3 and 3-Cyanopyridine at the SEZ make your Company the largest producer of Vitamin B3 in India and the second largest globally.
 Unit-4 deals in Acetyl and manufacturing of Acetic Anhydride products.
 The Company is a market leader in India and enjoying a substantial share in global markets in this product.
-During the year, Jubilant Agro Sciences Limited, a wholly owned subsidiary of the Company, entered into a lease agreement with JIL for 23-acre land to set up its crop protection chemicals and Agro active manufacturing facilities.
+JIL has also entered into a lease agreement with Jubilant Agro Sciences Limited, a wholly owned subsidiary of the Company, for leasing of land to set up its crop protection chemicals and agro active manufacturing facilities.

 JLS-USA, incorporated in Delaware-USA, is a wholly-owned subsidiary of the Company.
 It undertakes sales, distribution and business transactions of the Companys products in Americas.
-Total income of JLS-USA during FY 2022 was Rs 2,412 million as against for FY 2021, total income for 2 months period from February 1, 2021 to March 31, 2021 was Rs 353 million.
+Total income of JLS-USA during FY 2023 was RS.
+1,803 million as against for FY 2022, total income was RS.
+2,412 million.

 JLS NV is a wholly-owned subsidiary of the Company.
 It undertakes sales, distribution and business transactions of the Companys products in the European markets.
-Total income of JLS NV during FY 2022 was Rs 6,504 million as against for FY 2021, total income for 2 months period from February 1, 2021 to March 31, 2021 was Rs 652 million.
+Total income of JLS NV during FY 2023 was RS.
+6,792 million as against for FY

 JLSIL, incorporated in Singapore, is a wholly-owned subsidiary of the Company.
-Total income of JLSIL during FY 2022 was Rs 25 million as against for FY 2021, total income for
+Total income of JLSIL during FY 2023 was RS.
+62 million as against for FY 2022, total income was RS.
+25 million.

 JLS-Shanghai is wholly-owned subsidiary of the Company.
 It undertakes sales, distribution and business transactions of the Companys products in China.
-Total income of JLS-Shanghai during FY 2022 was Rs 1,467 million as against for
+Total income of JLS-Shanghai during FY 2023 was RS.
+1,112 million as against for FY 2022, total income was RS.
+1,467 million.

-JASL, was incorporated to manufacture, sales, distribution and business transactions Crop Protection Chemicals, Agro actives and grain based Specility and Bio Ethnols etc.
+JASL, was incorporated to manufacture, sales, distribution and business transactions Crop Protection Chemicals, Agro actives etc.

 The name of the company was changed from Jubilant Crop Protection Limited to Jubilant Agro Sciences Limited effective from April 22, 2022 after approval of Registrar of the Companies, Kanpur.